 Questions regarding the cameras or the use of recorded information can be directed to Residential Education and Housing staff.

 Fire safety is top concern of OSU-Cascades and the Bend Fire Department.
 The Residential Education and Housing Staff conduct a minimum of one fire drill per residential facility per term to practice the safe and orderly evacuation of the building in the event of a real fire or emergency.
 To ensure a preventative approach, annual fire safety inspections of all facilities are performed during the Fall Term.
 Follow-up inspections are conducted within three months of this annual inspection.
 You can also access resources from the U.S. Fire Association to learn more about fire safety.

 Students are expected to know and follow appropriate evacuation procedures during an incident where the alarm sounds and the building must be evacuated.
 Information about this responsibility can be found in the Housing Policy Guide section on Evacuations, as well as in building-specific fire plans, found below:

 Ultimately, community security is a shared responsibility between you; other residents; and university staff members.
 We care about the comfort and safety of our residents and we encourage them to take all reasonable steps to ensure their personal safety and security.
 Common sense and crime prevention strategies can help ensure the student's safety and security.

-Find additional crime prevention information from Department of Public Safety (541-322-3110).
+Find additional crime prevention information from Campus Safety (541-322-3110).
 Students can also contact the Office of Student Conduct & Community Standards (541-737-3656) to report safety concerns or to learn more about the community standards that students are held accountable to as members of the university community.

 Keep your room door locked when you are not present.